Death and funeral of Corazon Aquino: Requiem Mass and funeral

 Aquino's casket arrived at the Manila Memorial Park in Parañaque, eight hours after leaving the cathedral.
 Her immediate family and close associates rode in a caravan of 13 coaches, while mourners and supporters in black and yellow marched beside the hearse and lined the route, chanting her name and flashing the Laban sign ("fight" made by holding the thumb and forefinger at right angles to form an "L").
 The crowd that lined the funeral route that passed through Manila, Makati, Pasay, and Parañaque was estimated to be between 100,000 and 500,000 people.

 When the cortege reached Manila Memorial, Aquino was given full military honors, with a two-star general acting as military host and eight, one-star generals as pallbearers.
 As is customary for a former Commander-in-Chief of the forces, her casket was transferred to a horse-drawn gun carriage for the short trip to the family's mausoleum where her husband Ninoy is interred.

 Attendance at the burial were originally restricted to Aquino's family and close friends, but the crowd broke through the security barriers after the last of the convoy's coaches entered the gates of Manila Memorial.
 Though the crowd was inside the memorial park, they maintained a respectful distance from the mausoleum.

-Bishop Socrates Villegas and Rev. Catalino Arévalo, SJ gave the final blessing, and as per the family's request, the casket was opened one last time.
+Bishop Socrates Villegas and Catalino Arévalo gave the final blessing, and as per the family's request, the casket was opened one last time.
 The plate glass was removed, and after the priests and the Aquino siblings sprinkled the former president's body with holy water, family members queued to give her a parting kiss.
 The casket was then sealed, the flag was removed, and a final military salute given, with the folded flag presented to Senator Aquino.
 The pallbearers then pushed the casket into the tomb to the applause of the crowd, after which mourners placed white and yellow flowers inside.
 As the tomb was being sealed, the congregation sang Bayan Ko again, followed by several Catholic hymns.

 Aquino's grave marker is in the same style as her husband's: a simple, grey marble plaque with her name, nickname, and the dates of birth and death inscribed in black.